The early days

 Lochee United Football Club was first established in 1892 as a juvenile outfit and the team spent many of their early years operating as such.

-They spent a short period of time as an amateur side just after the last war, before going on to establish themselves as a club in the then Dundee Junior Football Association, later to become the Tayside Region Junior Football Association.
+They spent a short period of time as an amateur side just after the Second World War, before going on to establish themselves as a club in the then-Dundee Junior Football Association, later to become the Tayside Region Junior Football Association.

-Prior to 1959 the club had not had a permanent home ground and had played at a number of different venues over the years.
-However, things changed that year when they moved into their present home at Thomson Park, the ground being opened by the then Rangers captain George Young.
+Prior to 1959 the club had not enjoyed a permanent home ground and so played at a number of different venues.
+However, things changed that year when they moved into their present home at Thomson Park, the ground being opened by the then-Rangers captain George Young.

 This golden period ended in 1987 and Lochee United suffered the ignominy of relegation in 1993.
 Despite winning promotion back to the top division at the first attempt the club were not, until recently, in contention for any honours.